35mm vs 50mm Lens Comparison

 Which 50mm Lens Should I get?

 Like I mentioned above there are a ton of options from each camera brand.
+I’ll talk more in depth about lens choice later in the article.
 It really depends on what camera system you have but I’ll list a few from Sony and Canon:

 Best Quality 50mm Lens from Sony